Stretching With Yoga Blocks:

 The Forward-Bend (a forward-bend & stretch-type pose) is a common pose, done in the standing position.
 It can benefit areas of your body including, the lower back and hamstrings.

-1. From Mountain pose, place the block on the ground at a comfortable height in front of your feet.
+1. Firstly, get into Mountain pose, placing the block on the ground at a comfortable height in front of your feet.

-2. While exhaling begin to bend at this hips, attempting to bring the hands down to the yoga block.
+2. Then, while exhaling begin to bend at this hips, attempting to bring the hands down to the yoga block.

 3. At first, you may bend the knees slightly, but as you sit into the pose, attempt to straighten them out, to get a full stretch of the lower back and hamstrings.